Book Now

 Assembly Food Hall

-Right in the heart of downtown, Assembly Food Hall features 30+ vendors.
+Right in the heart of downtown, Assembly Food Hall features 30+ local Nashville restaurants downtown.
 Teens love the freedom to grab pizza, tacos, bubble tea, or burgers while parents enjoy a craft cocktail.

 Five Points Pizza